 While in ScalaSTM transactions operate on Refs directly, Hyflow2 introduces an additional layer - the Hyflow2 Object - as a container for Refs (see Figure 6).
-An Hyflow2 Object (henceforth referred

-Figure 6.
-Hyflow2 Object example for a bank account.
+An Hyflow2 Object (henceforth referred to as HObj) mixes in the HObj Scala trait 1 and it represents the Hyflow2's basic unit of data.
+Each Hyflow2 Object has a unique identifier, which Hyflow2 uses to locate the object.
+The key is usually specified by the user at the object's creation, by passing it as an argument to the constructor.